Global phase space structures in a model of passive descent: Introduction

 Mathematical models have offered many insights into passive descent.
 Ideal flow theory has been used to study the motion of a body both through a steady fluid and interacting with shed vortices \cite{lamb1932hydrodynamics,aref1993chaotic,borisov2007dynamic,Roenby1871}.
-The Zhukovskii problem or phugoid model, which assumes that the wing travels with constant angle-of-attack, is a classic 2D ordinary differential equation for flight from which phugoid oscillations which couple forward velocity with pitch angle can be analyzed \cite{andronov2013theory}.
+The Zhukovskii problem or phugoid model, which assumes that the wing travels with constant angle-of-attack, is a two-dimensional ordinary differential equation for flight from which phugoid oscillations, which couple forward velocity with pitch angle, arise \cite{andronov2013theory}.
 Andersen et al. developed a phenomenological model based on experiments and simulations which produce fluttering, tumbling, and even chaotic behavior through a 4D differential equation \cite{andersen_unsteady_2005,andersen_analysis_2005}.
-To focus specifically on gliding animal flight and compare the gliding capabilities of different animals, Yeaton et al. \cite{yeaton_global_2017} introduced a 2D model for non-equilibrium gliding of animals.
+To focus specifically on gliding animal flight and compare the gliding capabilities of different animals, Yeaton et al. \cite{yeaton_global_2017} introduced a two-dimensional model for non-equilibrium gliding of animals.
 It is a modification of this model which we will consider in the present work.
 In this model, the authors decoupled translational and rotational dynamics in order to take a deeper view of the translational behavior and shape dependence based on lift and drag characteristics alone.
 To do so, inspired by the motion of gliding animals, the authors treat pitch angle as fixed with respect to the ground, assuming that the glider has some amount of control to hold this angle.
 Lift and drag are treated as functional parameters in this model, which is used to capture the differences in glider shapes.
 This model works especially well for gliding animals, but may be extended to general passive descent.
-The Zhukovskii problem \cite{andronov2013theory} represents a special case of this model in which lift and drag are taken to be constant, while the Andersen et al. \cite{andersen_analysis_2005} model without rotation or added mass can be shown to be equivalent for a particular set of functions for lift and drag.
 Yeaton et al. \cite{yeaton_global_2017} analyzed a variety of animal gliders and found that in most examples, trajectories in velocity space collapse onto a single curve as their velocities evolve slowly toward an equilibrium glide, as can be seen in Figure \ref{fig:TVMdemo}.
 In such examples, most of the dynamics of a passively descending body with constant pitch lie on or near an attracting normally hyperbolic invariant manifold in velocity space.